aaroncelestian/RamanLab/README.md

    - Use machine learning for classification and clustering
    - Export analysis results and publication-quality images

+7. **Raman Group Analysis**
+   - Import multiple spectra from folders or database
+   - Perform hierarchical clustering to group similar spectra
+   - Visualize relationships using dendrograms, heatmaps, and scatter plots
+   - Refine clusters with splitting and merging operations
+   - Analyze cluster characteristics and export results

 ## Project Structure

 All files should be in the same directory: